JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 ```bash
 babel -w code/ -d build/
 ```
-It will read the **presets** to use from `.babelrc` compile the code in `code/` directory and generate the compiled code javascript files in `build/` folder.
-But hey!
+It will read the **presets** to use from `.babelrc` compile the code in `code/` directory and generate the compiled code javascript files in `build/` folder but hey!
 The command didn't end.
 Notice the `-w` flag, **w** stands for **watch**, it will recompile the code as you make changes in your code directory.
 COOL!
 Now this is some magic I am talking about.

 #### Using Source maps in your file
 If you are thinking that's all cool and fun but what about syntax highlighting and real time code debugging.
 You don't have to be worried.
 Source maps are just for this purpose.
 Source maps tell node.js that this code is transpiled and let's you highlight **source** file instead of the **transpiled** file 😄.
 YAYY!